Parvoviruses are a species-specific single-stranded, non-enveloped DNA virus.

 In the early years, before we had vaccines for this virus, very young puppies had no immunity from their mothers and their developing heart cells were also damaged.
 This caused parvoviral cardiomyopathy, which was also often fatal.

-There is a 3 – 7 day incubation period from infection to clinical signs in susceptible individuals.
+There is a 3 – 7 day incubation period from infection to clinical signs in susceptible dogs.

 Once the virus establishes itself, it is shed in large numbers in the stool.
 Dogs with partial immunity may not become as seriously ill but will still shed virus in their stool.